-Since the launch of it’s new in-memory HANA database, SAP has continued on an ambitious and an aggressive journey to introduce several next-generation, HANA-powered, cloud-based and on premise SAP applications.
+Since the launch of its new in-memory HANA database, SAP has continued on an ambitious and aggressive journey to introduce several next-generation, HANA-powered, cloud-based and on-premise SAP applications.
 While these SAP applications have created tremendous opportunities for companies to embark on a digital transformation journey, an overview of each of them will enable companies to make informed business decisions as to whether implementing them will bring enough business value and a return on their SAP investment.

 Equally important, is that implementation of these latest HANA-powered SAP applications will create more career opportunities for SAP consultants in the future as they look to transition and upskill their current SAP experience to these newer SAP applications.

 Before we begin with an overview, it is very important to emphasize that since S/4HANA will remain the digital core and the central ERP system on which the entire company will run its business, these next-generation, HANA-powered SAP applications will still need to integrate with S/4HANA in one way or another to ensure seamless and end-to-end business processes.

 So let’s begin with an overview of S/4HANA.

 SAP S/4HANA Enterprise Management (S/4HANA, for short) is the successor of SAP ERP Central Components (ECC) – the de facto ERP system implemented by most companies over the last several decades.
 S/4HANA not only offers mostly all the components that were previously available in ECC but even more components, functionality, tools and features that were either unavailable in ECC or were part of other SAP standalone systems, such as SAP Customer Relationship Management (CRM) or SAP Advanced Planning and Optimization (APO).